Travel guide

 • Light user (maps, messaging, some browsing): 1-2 GB per week.

-• Medium user (above + social media, music, some video calls): 3-5 GB per week.
+• Medium user (the above + social media, music, some video calls): 3-5 GB per week.

 • Intensive user (daily video and hotspot for laptop): 10 GB or more.

-For most tourists, 3-5 GB per week is a comfortable and ample amount.
+For most tourists, 3-5 GB per week is a comfortable and more than sufficient amount.
 If your trip is two or three weeks long, covering several provinces, round up and choose a more generous plan.
-PuraSim has 218 destinations and flexible plans starting from $0.85, so you can adjust the exact size to your days and how you use your mobile without overpaying.
+PuraSim has 218 destinations and flexible plans starting from $0.85, so you can adjust the exact size to your days and your phone usage without overpaying.
 All plans include hotspot, ideal if you're traveling with a tablet or laptop.

 How to activate your eSIM with the QR code

-Activating an eSIM is a matter of a minute and has no mystery.
+Activating an eSIM is a matter of one minute and holds no mystery.
 When you purchase from PuraSim, you receive a QR code by email containing your data profile.
 The step-by-step process is as follows:

 1. Before traveling, with a good Wi-Fi connection at home, go to your phone settings.

 2. On iPhone: Settings > Cellular > Add eSIM > Use QR code.
-On Android: Settings > Connections > SIM card manager > Add eSIM.
+On Android: Settings > Connections > SIM Manager > Add eSIM.

-3. Scan the QR code we sent you and follow the on-screen instructions.
+3. Scan the QR we sent you and follow the on-screen instructions.

 4. Label the line (e.g., "Canada") and choose when to activate the data.

-Romi's tip: install the eSIM at home, but do not activate the data until you land in Canada.
-This way, you don't spend anything prematurely, and upon arrival, you just need to activate the line and check that data roaming for that eSIM is turned on.
+Romi's tip: install the eSIM at home, but don't activate data until you land in Canada.
+This way, you don't spend anything prematurely, and upon arrival, you just need to activate the line and ensure data roaming for that eSIM is turned on.
 Instant internet!

 Essential areas and their connectivity

-Canada is worth several trips, but there are unmissable stops, each with its own personality and level of coverage.
-In major cities, you'll have plenty of 5G; in the heart of nature, as you know, it's good to have maps downloaded.
+Canada offers enough for several trips, but there are stops you can't miss, each with its own personality and level of coverage.
+In major cities, you'll have plenty of 5G; in the heart of nature, as you know, it's wise to have maps downloaded.

-• Toronto: the metropolis, with the CN Tower, multicultural neighborhoods, and 24-hour life.
+• Toronto: the metropolis, with the CN Tower, multicultural neighborhoods, and 24/7 life.
 Excellent urban coverage.

 • Vancouver: mountains, sea, and forest next to the city.
 Perfect base for the west, with very good Telus network.

 • Montreal: French-speaking heart, gastronomy, and European atmosphere.
-French reigns here, and a translator will be useful.
+Here, French rules, and a translator will be useful.

-• Banff and the Rockies: turquoise lakes, glaciers, and postcard-perfect roads.
+• Banff and the Rockies: turquoise lakes, glaciers, and picturesque roads.
 Good coverage on main highways, but with dead zones in valleys and secondary roads.

-• Niagara Falls: one of the world's most famous natural spectacles, a couple of hours from Toronto and well covered.
+• Niagara Falls: one of the most famous natural spectacles in the world, a couple of hours from Toronto and well-covered.

 • Quebec City: walled city with colonial charm, ideal for exploring on foot.
 Good coverage in the historic center.

-If your route takes you into national parks or mountain roads, download offline maps and notify your contacts that you might be out of signal for a while.
+If your route takes you into national parks or mountain roads, download offline maps and let your contacts know you might be without signal for a while.
 It's part of the magic of the Rockies, but it's better to be prepared.

 Practical tips before traveling to Canada

 Beyond data, there are key details that will save you trouble.
-The first and most important: the eTA is mandatory for Spaniards traveling by plane.
-It's processed online in minutes, costs 7 CAD, and is valid for up to five years.
-Note: if you enter by land, bus, train, or cruise, you don't need it, but for a direct flight from Spain, it's essential.
-Always process it on the official website and beware of intermediary pages that charge extra.
+The first and most important: an eTA is mandatory for Spaniards traveling by air.
+It can be processed online in minutes, costs 7 CAD, and is valid for up to five years.
+Note: if you enter by land, bus, train, or cruise, you don't need it, but for a direct flight from Spain, it is essential.
+Always process it on the official website and be wary of intermediary pages that charge extra.

 Other points to consider: